 Irenaeus makes no fewer than 200 quotations from Paul’s letters.
 Hippolytus (170-235) also recognized 22 books of the NT.
 That is not to say these men didn’t recognise more letters as canonical, but these are the ones they mentioned in their correspondence.

 3. The canonicity of the books of James, Jude, 2nd and 3rd John and 2nd Peter were initially disputed on the grounds that these books were quoted very little by early writers.
 This is probably because they were small books, making up only one-sixth of the NT so they were less likely to be referred to.

-“In general, these [non-canonical] gospels show far less knowledge of Palestinian topography and customs than do the canonical Gospels … Even the Gospel of Peter and the Gospel of Thomas, both of which may preserve scraps of independent tradition, are obviously inferior theologically and historically to the four accounts that eventually came to be regarded as the only Canonical Gospels.”
-(Bruce Metzger, The Canon of the New Testament, Oxford Press, 1997 167, 174)
+“In general, these [non-canonical] gospels show far less knowledge of Palestinian topography and customs than do the canonical Gospels … Even the Gospel of Peter and the Gospel of Thomas, both of which may preserve scraps of independent tradition, are obviously inferior theologically and historically to the four accounts that eventually came to be regarded as the only Canonical Gospels” (Bruce Metzger, The Canon of the New Testament, Oxford Press, 1997 167, 174).

 Bruce Metzger, noted that some of the original copies of the NT writings were mentioned in some patristic works.
 He cites Tertullian who said that the church of Thessalonia still possessed the original copies of the letters Paul sent them (The Canon of the NT, n.4 on 4-5).

-Tatian speaks of the value of firsthand knowledge (Address to the Gospel, 31), Tertullian appeals to information in the registers of apostolic churches (The Prescription Against Heretics, 32) and Eusebius appeals to internal evidences (Church History, 3:25).
+Tatian speaks of the value of firsthand knowledge (Address to the Gospel, 31), Tertullian appeals to information in the registers of apostolic churches (The Prescription Against Heretics, 32) and Eusebius appeals to internal evidence of these records (Church History, 3:25).

-These are the principles also used today in determining the validity of a document.

-The development of the Bible canon cannot be separated from church history and God’s leading of His people to recognise the books He had inspired.
+These are the principles used today in determining the validity of a document.
+Hence, the development of the Bible canon cannot be separated from church history and God’s leading of His people to recognise the books He had inspired.